Factsheet: Sexuality timeline in the Church of England

 1980s

 1987 In the midst of growing public debate about homosexuality, the General Synod passed a controversial private member’s motion, known as the Higton Motion after its evangelical sponsor, which stated “homosexual genital acts fall short of [God’s] ideal and are to be met by a call to repentance and the exercise of compassion”.
+The original motion from the Rev Tony Higton asked that clergy falling short of the ideal would not be appointed or be removed from office, but this wording was not passed.

 1988 The once-a-decade Lambeth Conference of every Anglican bishop across the globe is held.
 It exposed the deep divisions within the Anglican Communion during discussions about gay issues.
 In its official report, it acknowledged the question remained “unresolved” and urged more scientific, psychological and theological study.
 “We continue to encourage dialogue with, and pastoral concern for, persons of homosexual orientation within the Family of Christ,” it concluded.